crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed a performance regression for ``IS NOT NULL`` expressions on object columns which was introduced in 5.0.3 and 5.1.1.

 - Fixed an issue that could cause ``DELETE FROM`` statements which match a large amount of records to cause a node to crash with an out of memory error.